databrickslabs/databricks-sync/docs/setup.md

 # Databricks-Sync

 Databricks-Sync is a synchronization utility for the export and import of Databricks-native objects from one workspace to another.
-The primary use case for Databricks-Sync is Disaster Recovery (incremental backup and restore); however, it can be used as a one-time migration utility.
+The primary use cases for Databricks-Sync are Disaster Recovery, migration, and CI/CD.

 ## Prerequisites